gcovr/gcovr/CONTRIBUTING.rst

 To run the tests,
 please make sure that the ``make`` and ``cmake`` from your MinGW distribution are in the system ``PATH``.

+If setting up a local toolchain is too complicated, you can also run the tests in a Docker container
+(see :ref:`test suite`).

 Project Structure
 -----------------